SoftwareAG/c8y-docs/content/release-notes/10-6-0-bundle/10-6-0-whatsnew.md

 * If hourly aggregation is selected, the minute and second indication will no longer be shown.
 * If minutely aggregation is selected, the second indication will no longer be shown.

-For details, see [Cockpit > Data explorer](https://cumulocity.com/guides/users-guide/cockpit#data-explorer) in the User guide.
+For details, see [Cockpit > Data explorer](https://cumulocity.com/guides/10.6.0/users-guide/cockpit#data-explorer) in the *User guide*.

 ### OPC UA

 The following improvements have been implemented in the OPC UA gateway since 10.5.7.

-For details, see [OPC UA](https://cumulocity.com/guides/protocol-integration/opcua) in the *Device integration guide*.
+For details, see [OPC UA](https://cumulocity.com/guides/10.6.0/protocol-integration/opcua) in the *Device integration guide*.

 #### Extended subscription parameters